 Additionally, the total hours per workday cannot be more than 7 hours for workers less than 18 years old or 5 hours for workers less than 16 years old.
 The workday cannot be more than 8 hours in a day for workers employed in hazardous or unsafe environments.

-Overtime pay is stipulated by the law as 1.5 times the normal rate of pay for the first 2 hours more than standard working hours and two times the normal rate of pay for all working hours beyond that.
+Overtime pay is stipulated by the law as 1.5 times the normal rate of pay for the first 2 hours more than standard working hours and 2 times the normal rate of pay for all working hours beyond that.
 Overtime cannot be more than 4 hours in a span of 2 days or 120 hours during a year for an employee.
 Collective bargaining agreements can also specify compensation payable for overtime work.

 Employees need to give written consent to perform overtime work.
 Employees helping handicapped children aged 18 or less are also entitled to these benefits.